WATER SOLDIER

 3rd Aug 2007, Hollingworth Canal, Daisy nook, Gtr Manchester.
 Photo: © RWD

-In Summer it rises from the shallow depths to the surface to flower.
+Unimpeded by roots in the ground in Summer it rises by means of gas-filled leaves from the shallow depths to the surface in order to flower.

 27th June 2009, Mcr Bolton & Bury canal, Elton.
 Photo: © RWD

-A reluctant flower.
+A reluctant flowerer.
 If any one plant flowers at all, then it usually has but one flower.

 27th June 2009, Mcr Bolton & Bury canal, Elton.
 Photo: © RWD